SN2 reaction: Reaction mechanism

-If the molecule that is undergoing SN2 reaction has a chiral centre, then it is possible that the optical activity of the product would be different from that of the reactant.
-In an example, 1-bromo-1-fluoroethane can undergo SN2 reaction to form 1-fluoroethan-1-ol, with the nucleophile being an OH− group.
+If the substrate that is undergoing SN2 reaction has a chiral centre, then inversion of configuration (stereochemistry and optical activity) may occur; this is called the Walden inversion.
+For example, 1-bromo-1-fluoroethane can undergo nucleophilic attack to form 1-fluoroethan-1-ol, with the nucleophile being an HO− group.
 In this case, if the reactant is levorotatory, then the product would be dextrorotatory, and vice versa.